-You still can post on Facebook, Instagram, Twitter etc. But, remember that the government heavily monitors the internet in Lebanon.
+You still can post on Facebook, Instagram, Twitter, etc. But, remember that the government heavily monitors the internet in Lebanon.
 So if you do post anything avoid mentioning anything gay-related and avoid politics, particularly anything related to Israel.
 Set your social media settings to “private” during your trip and use a good VPN service so you can browse anonymously.

 During our visit, we made the mistake of posting about the Beirut gay scene on our Instagram.
 As we were leaving, we were stopped by the General Security at Immigration and informed that our names had been “blacklisted”.
 We were taken aside and interrogated for an hour.
 No reason was ever given.
-We were eventually released, being told we are banned from Lebanon, we should not have been allowed to enter and would never be allowed to come back!
+We were eventually released, being told we are banned from Lebanon, we should not have been allowed to enter, and would never be allowed to come back!

-After investigating with the different Embassies (the British one for me, the French for Seby and the Lebanese Embassy in London), we still have no official reason as to why both of our names were blacklisted.
+After investigating with the different Embassies (the British one for me, the French for Seby, and the Lebanese Embassy in London), we still have no official reason as to why both of our names were blacklisted.
 Neither of us had been to Israel before, and our names are completely unrelated – Stefan Arestis (UK passport) and Sebastien Chaneac (French passport).
 The only plausible explanation was that our online posts had been flagged and we have a very gay online presence!

 Top things to do in Lebanon

 We found Lebanon to be one very fascinating country, with a rich history dating back several thousands of years.
 For example, the name itself “Lebanon” is the oldest name for a country, having remained unchanged for over 4,000 years!
 In addition, Byblos is considered one of the oldest continuously occupied cities in the world, dating back to 5,000BC.
 You get the idea – this is one place you won't get bored easily!
-To get you started, we've set out some of our favourite highlights of Lebanon to inspire your planning:
+To get you started, we've set out some of our favorite highlights of Lebanon to inspire your planning:

 Discover Beirut, the Paris of the Middle East

 As one of the oldest cities in the world, you can bet Beirut is filled with a fascinating history.
 We also discovered an amazing foodie scene, plenty of interesting museums, and of course, the exciting nightlife – it's not called “the party capital of the Arab world” for nothing.
 With many French influences, it's also known as the “Paris of the Middle East” because it became a popular tourist destination after World War II.
-One of our favourite places in Beirut is the Hamra neighbourhood, which is full of cute cafes, shops and the best restaurants in the city.
+One of our favorite places in Beirut is the Hamra neighborhood, which is full of cute cafes, shops, and the best restaurants in the city.
 We also recommend spending time walking along the Corniche (a seaside promenade) and don't forget to take a photo of the iconic Rock of Raouché.